Font size

-From Intent to Delivery: The Latest SRAG Charter Mark Recipients
+From Intent to Delivery: The Latest SRAG Charter Mark Awards

 Five organisations.
 Five different starting points.
 One growing expectation: that social value strategy must increasingly align with real operational delivery, workforce practice and measurable community impact.

-From Bronze, to Silver, to Ambassador level, the latest recipients reflected growing maturity in how social value commitments are being structured, evidenced and embedded operationally over time.
+From Bronze, to Silver, to Ambassador level, the latest recipients reflected growing maturity in how social value commitments are being structured, evidenced and embedded.

-The Charter framework exists to help organisations examine, evidence and strengthen that operational alignment over time.
-Aligned to the UK Government’s Social Value Model and evolving procurement legislation, the framework looks beyond standalone initiatives to examine how organisations connect social value ambition to operational delivery across areas such as early careers, supply chains, recruitment, progression, partnerships, community impact and workforce culture.
+The Charter framework exists to help organisations examine, evidence and strengthen their operational alignment with social value commitments over time.
+Mirroring the UK Government’s Social Value Model and evolving procurement legislation, the framework looks beyond standalone initiatives to examine how organisations connect social value ambition to operational delivery across areas such as early careers, supply chains, recruitment, progression, partnerships, community impact, wellbeing and workforce culture and more.

 Why this matters beyond recruitment

-One of the strongest messages emerging from this year’s Charter process is that social value maturity is not dependent on periods of high-volume recruitment.
+One of the strongest messages emerging through Charter progress right now is that social value maturity is not dependent on periods of high-volume recruitment.
 Many organisations are navigating tighter labour markets, economic pressure, shifting procurement expectations and changing workforce needs simultaneously.
 In that environment, the ability to evidence meaningful social impact, build stronger partnerships, support communities credibly and align strategy with delivery capability becomes increasingly important.

-For some organisations, the Charter journey begins with, centres on and develops from recruitment.
-For others, it begins with building apprenticeships, community partnerships, supply chains, employability, workforce culture or local impact priorities.
+For some organisations, the Charter journey begins and stays with recruitment, with opportunity extending from there.
+For others, it begins with skills, such as building apprenticeships, or legacy, with community partnerships, or procurement, with supply chains.
+Then there's employability, workforce culture or local impact priorities.
 What connects them is a willingness to examine how opportunity is created operationally, and how social value becomes something visible, measurable and sustainable over time.

 Different organisations.
 Different starting points.
 Common purpose.